 Perched on the East Coast, Washington, D.C. is a pretty incredible city to visit if you’re looking to explore one of the best cities in the USA.
 Not only is it the capital, but it’s also got a ton of charm, history and a hoard of cultural sights that can’t be missed.
 This is exactly why I wanted to share with you my favourite and some of the best things to do in Washington D.C. during your next trip.

-Yeah, it’s a pretty well-known city, but it’s not always the first choice of cities to visit in the US, especially from an international perspective.
-It’s so easy to just think of New York, San Francisco or the likes of Miami (which are all amazing) but there really is something special that can’t be missed about Washington D.C., too.
+Yeah, it’s a pretty well-known city, but it’s not always the first choice of cities in the US to visit, especially from an international perspective.

 After visiting for 5-days (or so), I really came to appreciate how much diversity and history is packed into this relatively small city.
 After all, it’s got an epic mix of museums, galleries, foodie joints and Georgetown to explore!